3. Research Design

 Autoethnography: Situating the Personal within the Political

 Autoethnography serves as a core methodology, allowing for the integration of personal experiences with broader cultural and political narratives.
 This approach situates my journey as a Palestinian artist within the larger discourse of cultural continuity.
-The scholarly work becomes an opportunity for self-reflection as well as the product of scholarly work, that is what reflexivity can entail (Davies, 2012).
-Through this lens, the research examines moments of musical creation as acts of resistance and healing.
-My travels, during this research, to Palestine, Catalonia, India, and Italy are documented through field notes and recordings, capturing improvisational sessions and collective practices.
-These experiences, shaped by memory and the socio-political realities display the resonance of individual narratives across the collective histories.
+The scholarly work becomes an opportunity for self-reflection as well as the product of scholarly work; that is what reflexivity can entail (Davies, 2012).
+My travels, during this research, are documented through field notes and recordings, capturing improvisational sessions and collective practices.
 Here, music turns into a reservoir of cross-cueing memory and a medium for reimagining identity.

 Duoethnography: Collaborative Narratives

 The methodology is further enriched by duoethnography, a collaborative approach that juxtaposes multiple life histories to generate new understandings of culture and identity.
-The duoethnography facilitates a critical self-study through dialogue, emphasizing the relational aspects of cultural identity (Norris, 2012).
-This method allows for a nuanced exploration of how my experiences as a Palestinian artist in the diaspora intersect with those of my collaborators, each bringing their unique cultural perspectives to the creative process.
+The duoethnography emphasizes the relational components of cultural identity and uses dialogue to support a critical self-study (Norris 2012).
+This method allows for a nuanced exploration of how my experiences as a Palestinian artist in the diaspora connect with those of my collaborators, each of whom contributes their unique cultural perspectives to the creative process.

-Duoethnographic practice in this research involves engaging in conversations and improvisational sessions with collaborators from diverse backgrounds, artists I encountered during my travels, and local artists in Palestine.
-The dialogic nature of duoethnography creates a polyvocal space where differences are celebrated and transformative insights emerge.
-This approach fosters "regenerative transformation," where the act of sharing stories and artistic practices generates new possibilities for understanding identity and belonging (Sawyer, 2015).
+Duoethnographic practice in this research involves engaging in conversations and improvisational sessions with collaborators, artists I encountered during my travels, and local artists in Palestine.
+The dialogic nature of duoethnography creates a polyvocal setting where differences are celebrated and transformative insights develop.
+This approach stimulates "regenerative transformation," in which the act of sharing stories and artistic practices opens up new avenues for understanding identity and belonging (Sawyer, 2015).

 Integrating Methodologies to Explore Identity